serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

   #end
 ]
 ```

-We loop through the list of results using a VTL `foreach` statement and create a JSON object in the format specified in our GraphQL schema.
-We have a small bit of extra logic to ensure that we don't end the list with a trailing comma to ensure we return valid JSON in the response to the client.
+We loop through the list of results using a VTL `foreach` statement, and create a JSON object in the format specified in our GraphQL schema.
+We have a small bit of extra logic to ensure that we don't end the list with a trailing comma; this ensures we return valid JSON in the response to the client.

 That's the end of the backend code we need to write!

-## 6. <a name="deploy-api"></a>Deploy GraphQL Appsync API
+## 6. <a name="deploy-api"></a>Deploy the GraphQL AppSync API

-Now we need to update our serverless config to provision our GraphQL API.
-In order to do this we're going to use the [Serverless-AppSync-Plugin](https://github.com/sid88in/serverless-appsync-plugin).
+We need to update our serverless config to provision our GraphQL API.
+In order to do this, we're going to use the [Serverless-AppSync-Plugin](https://github.com/sid88in/serverless-appsync-plugin).

-Install it with `npm`.
+Install it with `npm`:

 ```Shell
 $ npm install --dev serverless-appsync-plugin
 ```

-Then update your serverless.yml to include the following lines.
+Then, update your serverless.yml to include the following lines:

 ```Yaml{7,16-17,25-50}
 ---